 - Multi-host installation where infrastructure services are externalized.

-- Multi-host installation where Kiuwan services are distributed (only AWS environments supported so far).
+- Multi-host installation where Kiuwan services are distributed.

 - Any combination of the two previous scenarios.